Last updated: Jun 16, 2022

 Simple?
 Actually, there's more to it than just incorporating a company.
-Everybody has different requirements, and you could end up paying more than €1,000 with a lot of Irish company formation providers.
-To calculate how much you will pay for Irish company formation, you need to understand company registration requirements.
+Everybody has different demands, and you could end up paying more than €1,000 with a lot of Irish company formation providers.
+To calculate how much you will pay for Irish company formation, you need to understand company registration obligations.

-As an aside, always remember: By far the cheapest thing about owning a company is the incorporation costs.
-The annual running costs are generally higher.
+As an aside, always remember: The cheapest part of owning a company is the incorporation costs - the annual running costs are generally higher.
+Incorpro provide Ongoing Accounting Packages at a low fixed monthly cost that you may want to avail of once your company is registered.

 Let’s start from the beginning and try to understand what we're getting into when we form a company.